When it comes to geodes, there are many beautiful geode types you can get access to.

 This is what makes amethyst geode pairs genuinely spectacular.
 Not only are geodes unique, but to get a pair of amethyst geode caves is impressive.

-Uruguayan amethyst geodes are a little harder to come by.
+Uruguayan geodes are a little harder to come by.
 Most Uruguayan amethyst pieces are too expensive when viewed as a big geode like the Brazillian ones mentioned above.

 The image below captures a lovely Uruguayan amethyst geode cave, but it is a small one.
 What the image doesn't quite capture is how deep it is.
 I tried to capture it from the side to get a sense of it but below is the best I could do.

 Another common type of geode is the Agate geode.
+Think of these as a polished spherical rock.

 You will find these quite plentiful around the world.
-Agate geodes are usually polished and carved, so they can stand upright to display the geode cluster part.

 In the middle, they have a little cluster component.